 What is Cancer?

 When cancer is found early, treatment is more likely to work.
-Early cancer treatment often can shrink or destroy the tumor and stop it from growing and spreading.
-It may help to get regular checkups and to know the symptoms of cancer.
+Early cancer treatment often can shrink or destroy cancerous cells and stop them from growing and spreading.
+Regular checkups and knowledge of the symptoms of cancer play an important role in early diagnosis.

 Cancer can cause many different symptoms in your elderly parent.
-Here are some things that caregivers can watch for:
+Family caregivers should watch for:

 - A thickening or lump in the breast, lymph node or any other part of the body